 - 1. Complete Blue Ridge Community and Technical College Degree Seeking Application. - 2.
-Pay the \$25 Application Fee. - 3.
-Submit copy of a government issued ID. (updated September 2023) - Provide official High School transcripts, TASC Assessment, or GED Scores.
+Submit copy of a government issued ID. - Provide official High School transcripts, TASC Assessment, or GED Scores.
 REQUIRED FOR ADMISSION

 Students who have earned a prior degree or earned 15 or more college credits may have the high school transcript requirement waived upon receipt of official College transcripts.
 Students may still be required to submit high school transcripts for Financial Aid requirements.